 Second comes the fitted sheet.
 It’s what you’ll be lying on, so make sure it’s cool, easy to clean and luxuriously soft.
 If you have a particularly deep mattress, make sure you get fitted sheets with generous edges – they’re elasticated so will come off unless they grip the underside of the mattress.

-Next is a flat bed sheet – it’s a thin layer, again made of the softest material, and its main job is to put a comfortable barrier between you and the duvet.
+Next is a flat bed sheet – it’s a thin layer, again made of the softest material, and its main job is to put a comfortable barrier between you and the quilt.
 Tuck it under the mattress and it should last the night, but be warned - you’ll have to re-do it every morning.

 The Finishing Touches